Alexander-Milligan/Introduction-to-Git-Github/README.md

 <p>The course will teach and run the user through using git commands to push, pull, merge, fetch, add, commit and get the status of the stage the files/folders are in at that point.
 The course has been referenced from Traversy Media, programmingwithmosh and overlaid with a github learning lab beginner’s course.</p>

 <h1>Module One: What Git is & Setting Git Up</h1>
-<p>Git is a Version Control System (VCS) that allows computer files to be tracked when changed/developed, git operates on a tree system where the user can create branches of the main branch.
+<p>Git is a Version Control System (VCS) that allows computer files to be tracked when changed, git operates on a tree system where the user can create branches of the main branch.
 This allows clients to work within a grouped project folder and contribute changes to that project on single branches that are separate to the main/master branch.</p>
 <p>The staging area (git add) is where git’s power lies as all members of the project can discussed the branch that is to be merges with the main branch beforehand, which adds an extra level of error checking before any merge happens.</p>
 <p>Git was created in 2005 by Linus Torvalds and Junio C Hamano, Linus Torvalds also created Linux and the Linux kernel, git does not have any specific coding language so is extremely coder friendly, hence why half the world’s companies are using it to create their projects.</p>
 <h2>Installation Requirement</h2>
 <p>In this module you will be required to setup a working environment that entails installation of git, git bash and a github account; along with a text editor of your choice.</p>
 <h2>Module One Assessment: Course Folder Setup</h2>
 <h3>Assessment Brief</h3>
 <p>You are required to follow the steps below to create a repository on github, you can choose to make your repository public or not; this is your preference.
 Following the assessment steps below will set up your folder and repository that is required to complete this course.
-When you have finish the course you will send your repository url for verification and to receive your certificate of completion.</p>
+When you have finish the course you will send your repository url for verification and receive your certificate of completion.</p>
 <h2>Steps</h2>
     <p>1.
 Create a folder named “IGG-yourname” on your computer. </p>
     <p>2.
 Open the new folder, right click any white space in the folder and select “git bash here”. </p>